View detailed information pertaining to laboratory policies, coding, ordering, and testing.

 NOTE: For the convenience of our patients, recurring registration numbers are assigned to patients with standing orders by the Registration Department of Meadville Medical Center.
 These numbers are valid for one month from the date of registration.

 All verbal orders for laboratory tests are to be followed by a written order.
 Diagnostic codes must accompany the verbal order.
-The follow-up written order must be received within five days.
+The follow-up written order must be received by next business day.

 Patient Information and Consent